Bakries threaten to withdraw Bumi plan if Rothschild returns

-LONDON Indonesia's influential Bakrie family said on Monday they could withdraw their plans to exit Bumi Plc BUMIP.L, the London coal miner co-founded with Nat Rothschild, if the financier pursues plans to return to the board.
+LONDON Jan 14 Indonesia's influential Bakrie family said on Monday they could withdraw their plans to exit Bumi Plc, the London coal miner co-founded with Nat Rothschild, if the financier pursues plans to return to the board.

 The Bakries - who indicated in October they planned to unwind the venture as relations between shareholders became increasingly acrimonious - also said they would use "all legal means" to enforce an agreement that allows them to appoint key Bumi positions, including the chairman and chief executive.